rutschsr/Senior-Design-Project/README.md

 <br>
 <br>
 The recording procedure utilized for all of the tests was quite simple.
-The test raspberry pi was powered on and connected to our test ethernet network router.
-The raspberry pi is powered through the INA 219 power measurement IC.
+The test Raspberry Pi was powered on and connected to our test ethernet network router.
+The raspberry pi is powered through the INA219 power measurement IC.
 Next, a SSH (secure shell) connection was made over the network connection to the raspberry pi using Visual Studio Code Remote SSH.
 Through VSCode, the test scripts were uploaded to the pi and modified.
 Then for each test, the data collection python script was started on the data collection PC.
-After several seconds of standby data were collected, the test script for the raspberry pi was started through VSCode.
+After several seconds of standby data were collected, the test script for the Raspberry Pi was started through VSCode.
 The preformance of both the recording script, and the test script was monitored during the test to make sure there were no unexpected abnormalities.
 After the test script was done running, several seconds of standby data at the end were collected before stopping the data collection script.
 Both the SSH connection and the data collection were done using the same laptop.
 This process was repeated several times for each test operation in order to get a more accurate average of the power consumption.
 <br>
 <br>
 Knowing the increase in power while an operation was functioning is useful, but because the events happen so quickly and we used repeated functions to show their power consumption the results need normalized to each individual operation.
 This is because some operations take longer than others to complete.
 While doing trials, we chose arbitrary values of the number of operations so that each trial would be at a minimum, approximately 0.25s long.
 This required significantly more trials for some of the operations than others.